Grand Theft Auto (film): Reception

 The film was a commercial success, earning over $15 million at the box office, but critical reception was negative.
 It holds a rating of 29% on Rotten Tomatoes based on 14 reviews.

-Home media
+Critical response

-The film was released on Region One DVD in 1999 and re-released in 2006 and 2008.
+Colin Jacobson of DVD Movie Guide wrote in his review: "One might excuse the idiocy of Auto due to its drive-in “B-movie” origins.
+At no point does the flick pretend to be anything more than a wacky romp in the vein of It's a Mad, Mad, Mad, Mad World.
+It takes a variety of nutty cartoon characters and sends them on a quest for wealth."
+Roger Ebert of the Chicago Sun-Times wrote in his review: "Movies like Ron Howard‘s Grand Theft Auto may not have vast artistic ambitions, but in the nitty-gritty summer movie market they’re important factors.
+They’re part of a subgenre I guess you could call the Chase-n-Crash Movie, since dozens of cars, trucks, buses and other vehicles fly through the air, crash and burst into flame in the midst of a rudimentary story line."
+The New York Times review said: "The PG rating is doubtless attributable to a bit of the language—nothing out of the ordinary, really—and to the fact that the young lovers make it clear that they have a strong sexual attraction for each other."

-Planned remake
+Cancelled remake

-The screenplay for a remake of Grand Theft Auto, written by Jason Dean Hall, appeared in the 2008 Black List, and was subsequently set to be produced by Corman, Stuart Parr, and Paul Rosenberg for Fox Atomic (although it never came to fruition); due to the script's deviations from the original film, it was initially assumed to be an adaptation for the similarly titled Grand Theft Auto video games.
+The screenplay for a remake of Grand Theft Auto, written by Jason Dean Hall, appeared in the 2008 Black List, and was subsequently set to be produced by Corman, Stuart Parr, and Paul Rosenberg for Fox Atomic (although it never came to fruition); due to the script's deviations from the original film; initially it was incorrectly assumed to be an adaptation for the similarly titled Grand Theft Auto video games.